rohan-paul/Awesome-JavaScript-Interviews/React/immutable-state-store-in-React-Redux-1.md

 The thing about immutable data structures is that, as the name implies, you can never mutate one, but only produce new versions of it.
 If you want to change an object's attribute, you'll need to make a new object with the new attribute, since you can't change the existing one.
 Because of the way persistent data structures work, this is actually much more efficient than it sounds.

-#### What this means in terms of change detection is that when a React component's state consists of immutable data only, there's an escape hatch: When you're re-rendering a component, and the component's state still points to the same data structure (Meaning nothing was changed, i.e. no new Object was created or Cloned becuase there was no change) as the last time you rendered it, you can skip re-rendering.
+#### What this means in terms of change detection is that when a React component's state consists of immutable data only, there's an escape hatch: When you're re-rendering a component, and the component's state still points to the same data structure (Meaning nothing was changed, i.e. no new Object was created or Cloned because there was no change) as the last time you rendered it, you can skip re-rendering.
 You can just use the previous virtual DOM for that component and the whole component tree stemming from it.
 There's no need to dig in further, since nothing could possibly have changed in the state.

-### Pass by reference vs pass by value
+### Pass by reference vs pass by value in pure JavaScript

 **To understand immutable data you need to understand that in JavaScript non-primitive types (objects, arrays, functions…) are passed by reference and primitive types (string, number, boolean, symbol, null and undefined) are passed by value.
 This means that primitive types are immutable by default and you can’t change them.
-Instead, when you pass a primitive type to another variable, it will get a new copy of that value.**
+Instead, when you pass a primitive type to another variable, it will get a new copy of that value.
+On the other hand non-primitive or compound data types, which are mutable.**

+Lets see an example

+var a = {};
+var b = {};

+a === b // false

+When you create new objects, arrays, functions, etc., a brand new object is placed into memory.
+Creating a new object with the same internals as another object will not magically cause that object to point to one that already exists.
+The objects may look the same, but they do not point to the same instance.

+Non-Primitive data-types like Objects are not compared by value.
+This means that even if two objects have the same properties and values, they are not strictly equal.
+Same goes for arrays.
+Even if they have the same elements that are in the same order, they are not strictly equal.

+Non primitive values can also be referred to as reference types because they are being compared by reference instead of value.
+Two objects are only strictly equal if they refer to the same underlying object.

 ```js
 // Primitive types are immutable by default